 NOTE 9: User interaction is necessary in some cases when the UE cannot re-activate the EPS bearer context(s) automatically.

-If the PDN connection is for UAS services, and the PDN CONNECTIVITY REJECT message includes the extended protocol configuration options IE containing the service-level-AA container with the length of two octets containing the service-level-AA response parameter indicating "Service level authentication and authorization was not successful", then the UE supporting UAS services shall consider the UUAA procedure as failed and not attempt to establish a PDN connection for UAS services.
+If the PDN connection is for UAS services, and the PDN CONNECTIVITY REJECT message includes the extended protocol configuration options IE containing the service-level-AA container with the length of two octets containing the service-level-AA response parameter with the SLAR bit set to "Service level authentication and authorization was not successful or service level authorization is revoked", then the UE supporting UAS services shall consider the UUAA procedure as failed and not attempt to establish a PDN connection for UAS services.